 The Noise Generator Node, as its name implies, generates noise, or more specifically, a noise-based output.
 You can use it to generate a single sound, or play multiple sounds based on a source melody.
 It’s a basic building block for some synthesized percussion hits, wind ambiences, and similar sounds.

-To listen to the audio output, connect to an Audio Destination Node.
+To listen to the audio output, connect to an Audio Destination Node (and play your project).

 A Melody input to control the Node.